Through The Fibro Fog

 • Dice the pumpkin and cauliflower into roughly similar sized pieces for an even roast.

-• Don't be tempted to add the cauliflower along with the pumpkin at the start of cook time as it will likely burn.
+• Don't be tempted to add the cauliflower along with the pumpkin at the start of the cook time as it will likely burn.

 • This recipe makes a fairly thick soup.
 Add another half or a full cup of vegetable stock if you prefer a thinner consistency.